 Some tools—such as Esri ArcGIS Pro, Esri Story Maps, and QGIS—are the most commonly used.

 - ArcGIS, produced by Esri, is the flagship product and one of the most widely used in GIS mapping, including ArcGIS Online, which transports desktop mapping into a web environment.

 - QGIS is a free, open-source tool, which makes it very accessible and popular among mappers.

 - Esri Story Maps, another free program, provides context and supporting information, so it can be a stand-alone resource.

 All three of these applications can be used to:

 With desktop applications, you can add layers — styled as a stroke, fill or label — to maps to make comparisons.
 You can also create selection sets, which allow you to manipulate or highlight just one part of a map, to pull out details.

 Hands-On Experience with GIS Mapping Tools

 Looking to delve deeper into GIS mapping tools and advance your career prospects in the field?
-As a M.S. in Geographic Information Systems (GIS) student at Elmhurst College, you have free access to professional GIS software from any computer with an internet connection.
+As a M.S. in Geographic Information Systems (GIS) student at Elmhurst University, you have free access to professional GIS software from any computer with an internet connection.
 This gives you high-end processing power from a regular computer.